srandall1213/Code-Quiz/README.md

 - I faced many challenges with this project.
 Getting the interval to stop at certain points was difficult.
 I eventually learned that setting my timeInterval = null in global allowed me to call on it later.
 I had a hard time making the time-off-for-incorrect-selections not compound on itself, and same with the scores.
 I became very aware of how much I don't know because my code is long and repetitive.
 I would love to learn more about how to simplify something like this.

 - In the future, I would like to take some time to learn more about how to apply for loops to make my code more condensed.
+I would also like to fix my CSS to look it's best when resizing.

 ## Website Appearance